Lab 3 - ECE 420L Engineering Electronics II Lab

 The output swing is the voltage the op-amp provides; as shown below, you can see that the output is 180degrees out of phase.

-If the input isn't centered arond VCM, the output signal changes.
-We wouldnt get the full swing of 2.5V/amplitude.
-The output swing cant exceed the values of [ 5VCC+ or 0VCC-]
+the input isn't centered arond VCM, the output signal changes.
+We

-Anything larger than the input signal of 2.5V will get clipped; for it would exceed the value of the supplied voltage.250mV would be the maximum allowable input signal, for it is determined by the basis of the output voltage being centered at 2.5v. in rescpect to the power supplied.
+Anything larger than the input signal of 2.5V will get clipped; for it would exceed the value of the supplied voltage.- What is the maximum allowable input signal if the magnitude of the gain is increased to 10?
+Why?

 The capacitors are mean to act as coupling capacitors, for they prevent noise.